-Sterling Silver VS White Gold: We Tell the Real Difference!
+Sterling Silver VS White Gold: We Tell You the Real Difference!

-What is the difference between the two of them, really?
+What is the difference between the two of them?
 Let’s talk about what these gorgeous metals are made up of, how long they will last ideally, and how durable they are for everyday wear and tear.
-We will also talk about the different ways to clean them, yes different ways are often recommended, and what to expect when wearing them and the results of cleaning them.
-Finally, we will talk about the cost of each of them and how valuable they may be to you.

 What are sterling silver and white gold made up of?